DaveHJT/Damage-Minecraft-Squid-Workshop-Project/README.md

 	/datapack enable "datapackname"

 ## Usage
+### Simple
 In game, add the damge score to the entity(player or mobs) you want to give damage to by:

   	/scoreboard players add damage 10

 You can change 10 to any amount of damage(positive integer), note that player has health of 20.

+### Advanced
+Datapack developers might want to read this part.
+#### Custom Death Message
+When the damage score is added:
+1. Tag the damage taker the following tags
+2. Assign the damage taker's hit_by score by the damage applyer's UID(unique player ID created by this datapack) can trigger custom death messages if the player is killed by this damage.

+#### PVP Kills Count
+The datapack counts all the pvp kills by both original damage system and the damage system of this datapack.
+The score is in scoreboard "Kills".
+Rules:
+1. If suicide, your Kills score will be reduced by 1.
+2. If killing another player that the "team" score is not 0 and it's the same as you, you killed a teammate and your Kills score will be reduced by 1.
+3. If killed by custom damage but "hit_by" score is not assigned to the damage applyer's UID, the system guess you are killed by the nearest player.

+## Incompactibility
+* This datapack uses absorption effect as helper, so that adding the damage score to any entity(player or mobs) that has absorption effect may cause:
+	1. less damage than the damage score is dealt
+	2. the absorption effect might be cleared
+* Using other datapacks not from Squid Workshop that contains the same scoreboard or tags name as this datapack in code may cause undefined behaviour.

+## How it works

+## Project Tree

+## Terms of Use

+## More About Us